 Title IX is often mistakenly accused of forcing schools to cut funding for men’s athletics.
 In fact, funding for men’s athletics, as well as the number of men who play sports in school, has increased since Title IX.
 The chart above also shows that men’s participation has increased by 15% in high school and 31% in college.
 It’s not true, then, that Title IX has led to fewer male athletes (especially because some colleges count men as women).
 Still, there is great resistance to the Amendment, with a particular emphasis on sports.
 Many schools are only marginally compliant, and then only because (tireless) Title IX Officers keep pressure on institutions to follow the law.

 It will be fascinating to see how changing college demographics affect the politics around Title IX.
 After all, forty years later, people still argue that it’s not right that women’s sports get (almost) as much funding men’s.
 Now there are more women on college campuses than men, so proportional funding may mean spending more money on women’s sports than men’s.
-Fire and brimstone upon us.Lisa Wade is a professor of sociology at Occidental College.
+Fire and brimstone upon us.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.